aivarannamaa/yakindu-statecharts/CONTRIBUTING.md

 18. Click *Proceed* three times in order to confirm the execution of each launch despite any existing errors.

 ## How to setup your developer workspace without Oomph
-1. Download latest Eclipse from https://www.eclipse.org/downloads/
+1. Download latest Eclipse from https://www.eclipse.org/downloads/ (e.g. Eclipse for Committers 2020-06)
-2. Install the latest Xtext release -> Help / Install new Software / select '2018-09 - http://download.eclipse.org/releases/2018-09'
+2. Install the latest Xtext release -> Help / Install new Software / select '2018-09 - http://download.eclipse.org/releases/2020-06'
     * Select *Modeling / Xtext Complete SDK*
 3. Select the Git perspective and clone the following Git Repository: https://github.com/Yakindu/statecharts.git
 Select 'Import projects' on the 'working directory' subfolder
+4. When importing the project, ingore the suggestions about "Marketplace solutions".
-4. Set the target platform to `org.yakindu.base.target/2018-09.target` Open the target file and click on the link for setting the target platform (takes some minutes the first time)
+5. Set the target platform to `org.yakindu.base.target/2020-06.target` (or `org.yakindu.base.target/2018-09.target`).
+Open the target file and click on the link for setting the target platform (takes some minutes the first time)
-5. Build the needed Xtext grammars by right-clicking the following files and choosing *Run As... => Generate Xtext Artifacts*:
+6. Build the needed Xtext grammars by right-clicking the following files and choosing *Run As... => Generate Xtext Artifacts*:
-    1. `org.yakindu.base.expressions/Expressions.xtext`
+    * `org.yakindu.base.expressions/Expressions.xtext`
-    1. `org.yakindu.sct.stext/SText.xtext`
+    * `org.yakindu.sct.model.stext/SText.xtext`
-    1. `org.yakindu.sct.generator.genmodel/SGen.xtext`
+    * `org.yakindu.sct.generator.genmodel/SGen.xtext`
+7. The project should now build without problems (except perhaps one `org.yakindu.sct.model.stext.test`, which seems harmless).
+If not, then try cleaning the project and/or repeating generating Xtext artifacts.

 After these steps, all projects should compile without errors.
 To launch a runtime instance which has these projects as installed plugins, just right-click on a project => Run As => Eclipse Application

+## Exporting the plug-ins

+* File => Export => Plug-in Development => Deployable features => Next
+* Select all features except `org.yakindu.sct.test`
+* Select "Archive file" and provide a file location and name with .zip suffix
+* Finish